-When I was trying to figure out my theme for this week’s What I Ate Wednesday, I thought back on what I’ve eaten this week and weekend and realized there were a lot of sweets, more than my moderate amount.
+When I was trying to figure out my theme for this week’s What I Ate Wednesday, I thought back on the idea of “cheat days,” and what I’ve eaten this week.
+In doing so, I realized there were a lot of sweets, more than my moderate amount.
 I made lots of cookies, and well, when there’s things around the house, they usually get eaten pretty quickly.

 But isn’t that the point of making delicious food?
 To eat it and share it on an as needed basis – not on just one day of the week?

 There is no such thing as a cheat day.
-There is no such thing as a cheat day.
+Again, there is no such thing as a cheat day.
 There is no such thing as a cheat day.

 Our bodies work the same every single day, no matter what we put in them.
-Our kidneys will work tirelessly to balance our fluids and electrolytes, our livers will continue to be involved in natural detox mechanisms, and our pancreas will be pumping out insulin when our blood glucose is high (if everything is working properly).
+We have kidneys that work tirelessly to balance our fluids and electrolytes.
+Our livers will continue to be involved in natural detox mechanisms, and our pancreas will be pumping out insulin when our blood glucose is high (if everything is working properly).
 Our digestion system is still going to work, day in and day out.
 Why should our minds work separately from our bodies?
 We want them to work together because they are better that way.

 Every day is an opportunity to live life and fuel ourselves to do so.
 There is no such thing as “being good” or “cheating” on our diets – we are not one or the other.
 However, there are such things as choosing less nutrient dense foods and choosing foods that fit our moods and needs at that current time – nothing more, nothing less.
 Listen to what you need when you’re hungry, make a choice about food, and move on from it.
 Let’s not put food on a pedestal where we fear it.